Skip to main content

 Getting Around

-Miami has limited public transit — the free Metromover covers the Downtown/Brickell core, and Metrobus routes serve most neighborhoods, but most fans will use rideshare for anything beyond a few blocks.
-For Hard Rock Stadium, Tri-Rail commuter train stops nearby (transfer from Downtown via Metrorail to Tri-Rail at Miami Airport Station); expect 45–60 minutes from central Miami, or budget for surge-priced rideshare on match days.
+Miami has limited public transit.
+The free Metromover covers the Downtown/Brickell core, and Metrobus routes serve most neighborhoods, but most fans will use rideshare for anything beyond a few blocks.
+For Hard Rock Stadium, Tri-Rail commuter train stops nearby (transfer from Downtown via Metrorail to Tri-Rail at Miami Airport Station).
+Expect 45–60 minutes from central Miami, or budget for surge-priced rideshare on match days.

 Quick Tips